Campus Features and Student Life

 Approximately 13,000 people share this little corner of the rainforest.

 The Ketchikan campus, the oldest campus in the region, was originally established as Ketchikan Community College in 1954.
 It is located in Alaska’s First City, which regards itself as the salmon capital of the world.
-The campus awards both certificates and associate degrees.
+The campus awards both certificates and associate degrees, and in cooperation with the larger University of Alaska system through distance education, we graduate students locally with bachelor and master degrees.
 Business and industry programs are delivered on this campus, as well as a core of technical, maritime studies and other vocational courses.

 The area lies in the maritime climate zone noted for its warm winters, cool summers, and heavy precipitation.